Havvy/irc-socket/README.md

 :NyanCat!Mibbit@mib-FFFFFFFF.redacted.com QUIT :Quit: http://www.mibbit.com ajax IRC Client ERROR :Closing Link: Havvy[127-00-00-00.redacted.com] (Quit: I got the messages I want.)
 ```

+## Timeouts ##

+The IRC socket will listen to ping messages and respond to them
+appropriately, so you do not need to handle this yourself.

+Furthermore, if a `PING` hasn't been received from the network within
+thirce the normal time it takes for a `PING` message to arrive, the
+socket will assume the connection was dropped and end the stream.

+Should that not be good enough, you can always use
+`setTimeout(number, optionalCallback)` to use the implementing socket's
+(usually a net.Socket) timeout mechanisms.

+You can listen to the `"timeout"` event for when this occurs.

 ## Utility Methods ##